 As a mental health practitioner at People, Inc.’s location in Coon Rapids, Amanda provides one-on-one and group support, assisting people with crisis prevention planning, identifying coping mechanisms, and setting attainable goals.
 Amanda also links people up with community resources for housing and employment, as well as connects them with mental health therapists, treatment centers, and county case managers.

 While Amanda supports people in a mental health crisis, she herself is supported by Rise’s Employment Consultant Ben Streitz who continues to check in regularly with Amanda via phone and text during this challenging time.

-Ben has been assisting Amanda with her career goals since she started attending peer support groups Bridgeview Drop-In Center at the Lee Carlson Center for Mental Health and Well-Being in Fridley.
+Ben has been assisting Amanda with her career goals since she started attending peer support groups at the Bridgeview Drop-In Center – Lee Carlson Center for Mental Health and Well-Being in Fridley.

 “The peer support specialist who led the groups lit a fire in me,” said Amanda, who had worked as a nurse in Maine for several years.
 “Her passion, along with having mental health challenges, sparked my passion and I knew then what I wanted to be – a mental health practitioner providing peer support.